Cyber Defense

 Articles serving as class reading materials (i.e., posted in the course schedule) can NOT be used for extra credit.

 Note!
 You can access directly IEEE and ACM articles for free if you are connected to KU's network (e.g., wireless JAYHAWK network).
 You can also use the following links (especially when you are off-campus): ACM-Digital-Library, IEEE-Xplore.
 USENIX makes all materials available for free from any network.
+Only articles from the four venues mentioned above can qualify for extra credit.

 Important!
 Besides the instructor's and the grader's/TA's assessments, your summaries will be ran through software applications (Turnitin Feedback Studio in Canvas and one other application) for identifying plagiarism.
 Read the articles, write your own summaries, and you will be rewarded.